caocscar/workshops/pyspark sparksql/pyspark.md

 ```

 ## Column Info
-To get a list of column of names, its the same as pandas. `df.columns`
+To get a list of column of names, `df.columns`, same as pandas
-To get info about the schema of the DataFrame, `df.printSchema`
+To get info about the schema of the DataFrame, `df.printSchema()` of `df.dtypes` like in pandas

 ## Binning Data
 `splits` input datatype should match the `inputCol` datatype